 We strongly encourage IOG recipients to use funding to cover the costs of airfare, conference fees, hotel fees & research materials.
 It is also strongly suggested that recipients use the USD T&E card to make all of their purchases and/or reservations.
 If recipients do not have a T&E card, the International Center may purchase approved expenses on behalf of the recipient, eliminating the need for reimbursement.

 A detailed list of reimbursement policies will be presented to each recipient in conjunction with their award announcement.
 For additional information regarding reimbursements, please consult the University Reimbursement Policies and Procedures.

 IOG recipients looking to enhance their foreign language skills prior to departure are encouraged to look into the International Center's Rosetta Stone program.
-All USD faculty/staff/admin are able to purchase 3 month or 6 month memberships at a supplemented price.
-For more information, please visit the website.
+All USD faculty/staff/admin are able to purchase 3 or 6 month memberships at a discounted price.

 |2014-2015 Recipients||Fall 2014||Spring 2015|